- Undergraduate Students

 - An up-to-date curriculum vitae.

 - Evidence of research accomplishment (reprints, manuscripts, thesis abstracts, etc.).
+It is helpful if these documents show evidence of strong writing ability.
 Please be sure to indicate current research interests on the application.

 - Letters of reference from three referees who are familiar and competent to judge your academic potential.
+It is helpful if at least one reference comes from a researcher in a biology discipline who can judge your potential to carry out independent research in biological sciences.
 You will need to provide contact information for three referees in the online system.
 E-mail requests will be sent by the system inviting referees to submit the letters of reference electroncially.

 - If you are applying to the Master of Environmental Toxicology Program you must submit a letter of intent (why you want to join the MET program).
 If you do not have any 'Research Accomplishments', please upload a brief note saying that you do not have any.